 Are clients and patients circulating through your hospital in a timely fashion?
 An easy way to test this out is to set a timer for them.
 For the client, see how long they wait in each area (reception, exam room with tech, exam room with vet, etc.).
 See if there is any pattern of hang ups.
 Next, clock each vet once they enter the exam room.
 How long do they average per patient?
 Keeping an exam under 15 minutes is ideal in most practices.

 In those precious 15 minutes of exam room time, it is important to keep the jargon down.
 A vet could spend more time explaining what big words mean instead of what is wrong with the patient.
 Most clients realize they spent a long time in veterinary school, but the doctor doesn’t need to remind them by spouting off a large vocabulary.
 Keeping the conversation simple will save them loads of time.

 6. Do simple procedures outside of the exam room

 Letting owners watch a nail trim or blood draw can be very distracting.
 Make it a protocol to send patients to the treatment room for simple procedures during an exam.This will give the vet ample time to have the client’s undivided attention.

-At the end of the day the most efficient clinics make the most money.
+At the end of the day, the most efficient clinics make the most money.
 Evaluating each veterinarian’s workflow will be important to see where they may be deficient.
-A simple treatment template or insistence in delegation can make all the difference in the world.
+A simple treatment template or insistence on delegation can make all the difference in the world.